Lebanon to present Hezbollah disarmament plan in coming days: US envoy

 US envoy accused of racism

-Comments Barrack made blew up in Beirut, where he was accused of racism after he threatened the Lebanese press to end the news conference if they behaved in a way he described as uncivilised and “animalistic”.
+Comments Barrack made triggered a firestorm in Beirut, where he was accused of racism after he threatened the Lebanese press with ending the news conference if they behaved in a way he described as uncivilised and “animalistic”.

 “Be quiet for a moment, and I wanna tell you something, the moment that this starts to becoming chaotic, like animalistic, we’re gone,” he said.